Gothic wars: Gothic War: 367–369

-The Gothic king Ermanaric of a powerful kingdom north of the Danube from the Euxine to the Baltic Sea, had engaged to supply the usurper Procopius with troops for the struggle against Valens.
+The Gothic king Ermanaric of a large powerful kingdom north of the Danube from the Black Sea, had engaged to supply the usurper Procopius with troops for the struggle against Roman Emperor Valens.
 The Gothic army, reportedly numbering 30,000 men, arrived too late to help Procopius, but nevertheless invaded Thrace and began plundering the farms and vineyards of the province.
 Valens, marching north after defeating Procopius, surrounded them with a superior force and forced them to surrender.
 In the spring of 367, Valens crossed the Danube and attacked the Visigoths under Athanaric.
 The Goths fled into the Carpathian Mountains, and the campaign ended with no decisive conclusion.
 The following spring, a Danube flood prevented Valens from crossing; instead he had his troops construct fortifications.
 In 369, Valens crossed again, from Noviodunum, and by devastating the country forced Athanaric to attack him.
 Valens was victorious, and Athanaric received Ermanaric's permission to conclude a truce.
 Athanaric pleaded for treaty terms and Valens gladly obliged.
 The treaty seems to have largely cut off relations between Goths and Romans, confining trade and the exchange of troops for tribute.